dickverweij/flutter_msg_parser/README.md

-his package is a port of msg reader (javascript) wich reads and parses email messages saved in (binary) MSG format.
+This package is a port of msg reader (javascript) wich reads and parses email messages saved in (binary) MSG format.
 It also reads attachments from the saved message.

 ## Features